yutee/altschool-cloud-projectexam/README.md

 Developers use it to build web applications mostly because it is cost effective, has great support and it is easy to maintain.
 This is where we come in as Cloud/Devops engineers, figuring out how to take this web applications from development to deployment and monitoring it to ensure it is always available to our users.

-In this documentation, I hope to walk through the steps I took to deploy and monitor the default Laravel PHP app.
-These steps cover using a bash script to get an app from github repository, setting it up on a server and using Ansible to provision another server to deploy same application.
+In this documentation, I will walk through the steps I took to deploy and monitor the default Laravel PHP app.
+These steps cover using a bash script to clone an app from a github repository, setting it up on a server and using Ansible to provision another server to deploy same application.
 This bash script is reuseable with other Laravel applications of the same stack.

 The whole process will be divided into __3__ steps: